-Diarrhoea can result in ranging degrees of dehydration, fatigue, abdominal pain, cramps and nausea.
+Diarrhea can result in ranging degrees of dehydration, fatigue, abdominal pain, cramps and nausea.

 This disease is a risk throughout Brazil.
-It‘s spread by flukes (parasitic flatworm) that are carried by a species of freshwater snail, which then sheds them into slow moving or still water.
+It‘s spread by flukes (parasitic flatworm) that are carried by a species of freshwater snail, which then sheds them into slow-moving or still water.

 The parasites penetrate human skin during swimming and then migrate to the bladder or bowel.
 They are excreted via stool or urine and could contaminate fresh water, where the cycle starts again.

 Swimming in suspect freshwater lakes or slow-running rivers should be avoided.

 Symptoms range from none to transient fever and rash, and advanced cases might have blood in the stool or in the urine.
 A blood test can detect antibodies if you might have been exposed, and treatment is readily available.
 If not treated, the infection can cause kidney failure or permanent bowel damage.

 Soil-transmitted helminths or parasitic worms such as roundworm, hookworm and whipworm are transmitted via eggs in contaminated soil, particularly in areas of poor sanitation.
 These parasitic worms can live and reproduce in our intestinal tracts.

 The eggs of these parasites are also transmitted by:

 For some information on staying healthy in South America, check out these 6 easy tips.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.